Double Taxation Treaties

 The following is a summary of the work underway to negotiate new DTAs and to update existing agreements:

 - A new DTA between Ireland and the Netherlands entered into force on 29 February 2020.
-The new DTA will replace the existing DTA between Ireland and the Netherlands on its entry into effect.
+Its provisions entered into effect on 1 January 2021.
+The new DTA replaced the existing DTA between Ireland and the Netherlands on its entry into effect.

-- The Protocol to the existing DTA between Ireland and Belgium entered into force on 14 May 2019.
+- The Protocol to the existing DTA and Amending Protocols between Ireland and Switzerland entered into force on 21 October 2020.
+Its provisions entered into effect on 1 January 2021.

 - Ireland and Ghana signed a new DTA on the 7 February 2018.
 The DTA is not yet in effect.
 Procedures to ratify the DTA are underway.